If you could make one small and easy tweak to your eating pattern and gain tons of health benefits, would you do it?

 Intermittent fasting involves choosing regular periods of time to eat and to fast.
 There are different ways to do this.

-One way to approach this is through Time Restricted Eating (TRE) which involves fasting for a certain number of hours each day.
-12:12 Intermittent fasting is what we generally recommend to get started and what we will cover in this article.
-There is also 18:6 Intermittent fasting (fasting for 18 hours daily and eating in a 6 hour window), 14:10 intermittent fasting (fasting for 14 hours daily and eating in a 10 hour window), and other similar patterns.
+One way to approach this is through Time Restricted Eating (TRE), which involves fasting for a certain number of hours each day.
+12:12 Intermittent fasting is what we recommend to get started with and will primarily be covered in this article.
+There is also 18:6 Intermittent fasting (fasting for 18 hours daily and eating in a 6-hour window), 14:10 intermittent fasting (fasting for 14 hours daily and eating in a 10-hour window), and other similar patterns.

-Another intermittent fasting approach is the 5:2 approach which involves eating regularly five days per week and limiting yourself to one 500–600 calorie meal on the other two days.
+Another intermittent fasting approach is the 5:2 approach, which involves eating regularly five days per week and limiting yourself to 500–600 calories on the other two days.

-Water only fasting is just that, drinking only water and nothing else for 24 hours or more.
-While you might see impressive results and health benefits from this type of fasting, water only fasting is very hard to follow and not safe for many people, especially people living with diabetes.
+Water-only fasting is just that, drinking only water and nothing else for 24 hours or more.
+While you might see impressive results and potential health benefits from this type of fasting, water-only fasting is very hard to follow and not safe for many people, especially people living with diabetes.

 Fasting Mimicking Diets